One person airlifted to hospital following 'major collision' in Wilmot

 It is unclear how many people were involved in the collision.

-Waterloo Regional Police are asking the public to avoid the area during the investigation.
+Waterloo Regional Police were asking the public to avoid the area during the investigation.

-Police could not confirm how long the roadway will be closed for.

 Kitchener Top Stories